nasvillanueva/nasvillanueva.github.io/_posts/2017-08-11-migrating-docker-images.markdown

 ---

-Do you run your own Docker Registry server ever got tired of tagging all your images with the registry URL and pushing them one by one?
+Do you run your own Docker Registry server?
+Ever got tired of tagging all your images with the registry URL and pushing them one by one?
 Well, we do and it is very exhausting when you keep doing it again and again.
 So I came up with this script.